Creative app design is unlocking massive opportunities for companies around the world.

 Part of Aetna, a Fortune 100 company in the United States, Aetna International looks after the health of over 650,000 expatriate members around the world.
-With more than 160 years experience under their belt, they’re revolutionising medical insurance across all four corners of the globe.
+With a history stretching back for over 160 years, they’re revolutionising medical insurance across all four corners of the globe.
 Not to mention winning armfuls of awards including ‘Best International Private Health Insurance Provider’ and ‘Health Insurer of the Year’.

-Take their Health Hub.
+Take the Health Hub.
 It’s a secure online member portal but not as you know it.
-We worked with the Senior Director of Global Digital Marketing, Sheeba Kakar, to create a destination portal for expatriate members that was more than just a document repository.
-Instead, it’s full of functionality that delivers customisable convenience alongside localisation and value-adding content such as tailored health and wellness resources that allow members to build their own action plan for keeping healthy when away from home.
+We worked with the Senior Director of Global Digital Marketing, Sheeba Kakar, to create an online portal for members.
+But it couldn’t just be a document repository.
+Instead, it’s full of useful tools that deliver customisable convenience.
+For example, tailored health and wellness resources that help members build their own health action plan to follow while they’re away from home.
 It’s raised the bar for provider propositions and seen digital adoption soar.

 So, of course, it made sense to team up to deliver the next big thing on their list: a telehealth service, backed up by a beautifully creative app design.